-- (a) Pretend that MI, CA, AZ, NM, MN, OH, VA, KY, WV, MO, MS, GA, IA, NH, MA and ME all adopt a policy aimed at increasing wages that takes effect in 2000.
+(a) Pretend that MI, CA, AZ, NM, MN, OH, VA, KY, WV, MO, MS, GA, IA, NH, MA and ME all adopt a policy aimed at increasing wages that takes effect in 2000.
 For simplicity, we focus only on employed people.
 We hypothesize that treatment is random conditional on age and race.
 Use a figure to examine the parallel pre-trend assumption (the unconditional outcome, not conditional on covariates), and show this figure (note that making a legible picture may require some summary of the data; think about the best way to summarize the data).
-Use the variable incwage for annual wages. - (b) Use a regression to test whether the treated and untreated states have similar trends before the treatment is adopted, conditional on covariates.
-Interpret the results of your test. - (c) Do a difference-in-difference regression to examine the effects of this policy on wages.
+Use the variable incwage for annual wages.
+Write a few sentences that interpret the figure.

+(b) Use a regression to test whether the treated and untreated states have similar trends before the treatment is adopted, conditional on covariates.
+Report the results in a table, and write a few sentences that interpret the results of your test.

+(c) Do a difference-in-difference regression to examine the effects of this policy on wages.
 Write the estimating equation you use.
-Start with a simple summary statistics table (with standard errors) that shows both differences and then the difference in difference (as in the
+Start with a simple summary statistics table (with standard errors) that shows both differences and then the difference in difference (as in the Milligan paper).

-Milligan paper).
 Now run a regression that is parallel to this estimate.
-Present both results in one or two tables and interpret the magnitudes.
+Present both results in one or two tables and interpret the magnitudes in a few sentences.

-- (d) Now suppose that the policy targets only men.
+(d) Now suppose that the policy targets only men.
 This suggests a triple difference estimation strategy.
 Write the estimating equation.
 Make a summary statistics table that does this triple difference, and then do a regression that does a parallel analysis.
-Present results in a table and describe them. - (e) Explain and implement one method to correct the results from part (c) for serial correlation.
+Present results in a table and describe them.

+(e) Explain and implement one method to correct the results from part (c) for serial correlation.
 For simplicity, do not use covariates.
-Describe your method and present your results.
+Describe your method, present your results in a table (or add to the previous table) and write a few sentences that explain what you find.